Day 22: Luz-Saint-Sauveur to Refuge des Oulètes de Gaube

 The topaz waters of Lac de Gaube was the draw for most of the tourists and I joined them at the restaurant for an afternoon snack.
 After all, I was a tourist.
 The trail continued rising along the western shore of the lake and the crowds tapered off as the pine trees gave way to mountain meadow in the narrowing valley.
 The impressive north face of Vignemale sat high at the top, slowly getting closer as I rounded each corner.

 After a few plateaus I climbed to the Refuge des Oulètes de Gaube perched above a flat meadow plain between it and Vignemale.
 I pitched my tent in the aire de bivouac and cooked dinner staring at the massive mountain and the (diminished) glacier.
 It cracked and rumbled every now and then which took a bit of getting used to, I kept expecting something to break away.
-By evening I was wearing trousers, long sleeves and a jumper; it was finally cold.
-And at 2100m that was quite reassuring.
+By evening I was wearing trousers and long sleeves, but it was still disturbingly mild at 2100m.
 In the night there was a stunning view of the Milky Way over Vignemale that a good photographer could have taken a very nice photo of.

 Day 23: Refuge des Oulètes de Gaube to Luz-Saint-Sauveur